What’s the Difference Between a Prewar and Postwar Apartment?

 So as you can see, there are quite a few differences between the two.
-Prewar apartments are considered to be better built, but also offer quite a bit less flexibility for adjustments or renovations.
-They (prewar) often have more character and each apartment is different from one another, while postwar apartments often look similar to other units that were built in the same time frame or area.
+Prewar apartments have strong foundations, but also offer quite a bit less flexibility for adjustments or renovations.
+Additionally, they often have more character and each apartment is different from one another.
+Alternatively, postwar apartments often look similar to other units from the same time frame or area.
 They each have their pros and cons, and ultimately, it will come down to your own personal tastes when it comes to which type of apartment you decide to rent.

 Faye Chou